Craving a take-out noodle bowl? This Garlic Ginger Chicken with Sesame Noodles is quick, easy, and hits the spot every time!

 Whenever I travel for more than a few days, I’m always super excited to get home and make myself a home-cooked meal.
 Eating meal after meal in restaurants takes its toll on you, physically, mentally, and financially!
 Towards the end of a trip, I feel tired of being limited to restaurant menus and wondering if I’m going to like what I ordered.

 When I cook at home, I can make anything I want!
-I know that I’m going to like it (assuming it isn’t a huge recipe fail, like the THREE I suffered through last week), and it’s so much more cost effective than eating out.
+I know that I’m going to like it, and it’s so much more cost effective than eating out.

 You’ll love this simple combination of bright ginger chicken and fried yakisoba noodles!